formController tools

 Values and Errors#

-The formController provides access to current values and errors. getValues returns all values or a specific field; getErrors returns field error messages.
-These functions can be subscribed to so components re-render when observed values change. setStore and getStore expose low-level store access for advanced scenarios.
+useFields provides access to current values and errors along with field meta.
+It can subscribe to the entire form or a specific field. setStore and getStore expose low-level store access for advanced scenarios.
 Note:

 setValues and setErrors update parts of the form state or error state, enabling fine-grained updates useful for performance optimization.